arthurmde/api-spacex-backend/README.md

 python3 api_spacex_backend closest_satellite -40.4098530291677 108
 ```

-The satellite's information will be printed to the STOUD
+The satellite's information will be printed to the STDOUT
 ## Solution formulation

 This solution was created as a Python CLI tool based on the